All Episodes

 This is the Washington social culture.

-She invite people to dress right.
+She'd invite people that dress right.

 She can invite people that speak right.